adaltas/node-nikita/src/service/index.coffee.md

 Install, start/stop/restart and startup a service.

-The option "action" takes 3 possible values: "start", "stop" and "restart".
+The option "state" takes 3 possible values: "started", "stopped" and "restarted".
 A service will only be restarted if it leads to a change of status.
-Set the value to "['start', 'restart']" to ensure the service will be always started.
+Set the value to "['started', 'restarted']" to ensure the service will be always started.

 ## Options

-* `action` (string)
-  Execute the service with the provided action argument.
 * `cache`
   Run entirely from system cache to list installed and outdated packages.
 * `cacheonly` (boolean)